Ross Macdonald: Work

 Macdonald first introduced the tough but humane private eye Lew Archer in the 1946 short story "Find the Woman" (credited then to "Ken Millar").
-A full-length novel featuring him, The Moving Target, followed in 1949 and was the first in a series of eighteen.
-Macdonald mentions in the foreword to the Archer in Hollywood omnibus that his detective derives his name from Sam Spade's partner, Miles Archer, and from Lew(is) Wallace, author of Ben-Hur, though the character was patterned on Philip Marlowe.
-Macdonald also stated the surname "Archer" was inspired by his own astrological sign of Sagittarius the archer.
+A novel featuring him, The Moving Target, (1949) was the first in a series of eighteen.
+Macdonald mentions in the foreword to the Archer in Hollywood omnibus that his detective derives his name from Sam Spade's partner, Miles Archer, and from Lewis Wallace, author of Ben-Hur, though the character was patterned on Philip Marlowe.
+Macdonald also said the surname "Archer" was inspired by his own astrological sign of Sagittarius the archer.

 The novels were hailed by genre fans and literary critics alike.
-The Lew Archer novels are recognized as some of the most significant American mystery books of the mid 20th century, bringing a literary sophistication to the genre.
-The critic John Leonard declared that Macdonald had surpassed the limits of crime fiction to become "a major American novelist".
-He has also been called the primary heir to Dashiell Hammett and Raymond Chandler as the master of American hardboiled mysteries.
+He has been called the primary heir to Dashiell Hammett and Raymond Chandler as the master of American hardboiled mysteries.

 Macdonald's writing built on the pithy style of his predecessors by adding psychological depth and insights into the motivations of his characters.
-Their plots of "baroque splendor" were complicated and often turned on Archer's unearthing family secrets of upwardly mobile clients, sometimes going back over several generations.
+His plots, described as of "baroque splendor", were complicated and often turned on Archer's unearthing family secrets of upwardly mobile clients, sometimes going back over several generations.
 Lost or wayward sons and daughters were a theme common to many of the novels.
+During adolescence Macdonald engaged in petty crime and delinquency from school, and his own daughter Linda dropped out of college and disappeared for a week in 1959 only to be found living with an older man, events which he later said explained his sympathy for the troubled young adults often featured in his novels.
 Critics have commented favorably on Macdonald's deft combination of the two sides of the mystery genre, the "whodunit" and the psychological thriller.
 Even his regular readers seldom saw a Macdonald denouement coming.